pegnelda/pegnelda.github.io/README.md

 ## General Info
 This project is a simple 2D sidescrolling game made with vanilla javascript.
 The character can be moved through the arrow keys on the keyboard.
-An attack move is available when using the "Enter" button.
+An attack move is available when using the space bar.
 The goal is to score at least 50 points within the time limit of 30 seconds.
 The player has 3 lives.

 ## Technologies